Fire-Dragon-DoL/boostit/README.md

 - A `PUT` request is not mentioned in the JSONAPI specification.
 Presuming an update request for `/current`, it should also provide an id on the top level object which doesn't make sense given the context of this project.
-  The ID would be the user id, which should not be needed execute a request on this HTTP API endpoint
+  The ID would be the user id, which should not be needed to execute a request on this HTTP API endpoint
 - JSONAPI expects request params to be in body and be inside a `data` attribute in a top-level object.
 This removes some flexibility from the API and